apache/spark/docs/running-on-kubernetes.md

 #### Using Volcano as Customized Scheduler for Spark on Kubernetes

-**This feature is currently experimental.
-In future versions, there may be behavioral changes around configuration, feature step improvement.**

 ##### Prerequisites
 * Spark on Kubernetes with [Volcano](https://volcano.sh/en) as a custom scheduler is supported since Spark v3.3.0 and Volcano v1.7.0.
 Below is an example to install Volcano 1.7.0: